Who is Ms. Marvel? What are her powers? Your questions answered

 Ahead of its release this summer, Marvel Studios has now unveiled the first trailer for its new show, Ms. Marvel.

-The show will debut on Disney Plus on June 8 and is a key part of the Marvel Phase 4 project, which also includes the sequels to Thor: Ragnarok and Black Panther, and the upcoming Ant-Man and the Wasp: Quantumania as well as new TV franchises Moon Knight and Secret Invasion.
+Ms Marvel will debut on Disney Plus on June 8 and is a key part of the Marvel Phase 4 project, which also includes Thor: Love and Thunder and Black Panther: Wakanda Forever, the upcoming Ant-Man and the Wasp: Quantumania, and new TV franchises Moon Knight and Secret Invasion.

-You can read more details about the trailer here in our report, but, with the character making her debut in the show and already booked for a key role in the Captain Marvel sequel, The Marvels, we thought we'd address a few of the questions you might have ahead of the character's live action debut.
+You can read more details about the trailer here in our report.
+But, with the character making her debut in the show and already booked for a key role in the Captain Marvel sequel, aka The Marvels, we thought we'd address a few of the questions you might have ahead of the character's live action debut.

 Who is Ms. Marvel?
 And who is playing her?